rdamashek/Community-Through-Caring/README.md

 # Offers-and-Needs
-An Open Source Web Mobile App for Facilitating Community Small Group and Community Mutual Aid
+An Open Source Web Mobile App for Strengthening Small Group and Community Relationships through Caring for Each Other's Needs

 ## Installation